-“The idea is to offer a holistic assessment of a consumer’s student loan repayment options,” said Matt Ribe, senior director of legislative affairs and corporate secretary for NFCC, “but to do so in the context of their broader financial picture — so understanding what their financial goals are and also what their obligations and constraints are.”
+“The idea is to offer a holistic assessment of a consumer’s student loan repayment options,” Matt Ribe, NFCC’s general counsel and corporate secretary, told Student Loan Hero.
+“But to do so in the context of their broader financial picture — so understanding what their financial goals are, and also what their obligations and constraints are.”

 According to Ribe, counseling sessions typically cover:

-- Which repayment options make the most sense for your situation
+- Which loan repayment plans make the most sense for your situation

 - The pros and cons of various strategies